pedromendes-dev/Sistema_De_Vendas/replit.md

 - 2025-07-18: Database cleanup performed removing corrupted notification entries and system optimizations
 - 2025-07-18: Build system verified working with no critical errors, all components properly integrated
 - 2025-07-18: System ready for production deployment with all features tested and functional
+- 2025-07-18: Removed "Organizar" tab from admin panel as requested by user - cleaned up drag-drop components